AOSC-Archive/wallpaperctl/README.md

 | --------------------------------- | ------------------------------------------
 | (null)                            | None yet

+## Future Plans

+- Allow specifying the feh mode parameter when invoking the `use` subcommand.

 ## Copyright

 Copyright (c) 2020 Neruthes <i@neruthes.xyz> and 0 other contributors.